benjaminleruth/benjaminleruth/content/authors/admin/_index.md

 The third project focuses on patterns of welfare state opposition, with a particular focus on welfare Euroscepticism.

-I am also co-Editor-in-Chief of [Acta Politica](https://www.palgrave.com/gp/journal/41269).
+I am also the Editor-in-Chief of [Acta Politica](https://www.palgrave.com/gp/journal/41269).

 I recently published work focusing on: